michalmonday/xohw23-121/docs/sensors_extension.md

 <img alt="ERROR: IMAGE WASNT DISPLAYED" src="../images/sensors_input_extension_select_pins_waveform.png" width="600" />

-It can be noticed that the address never goes above 6, that is because in the XADC wizard I selected only 7 inputs to be used in the channel sequencer (because the extension board only has 7 sensors as of 26/02/2023).
+It can be noticed that the address never goes above 6, that is because in the XADC wizard I selected only 7 inputs to be used in the channel sequencer (because the extension board only had 7 sensors as of 26/02/2023).

 ![ERROR: IMAGE WASNT DISPLAYED](../images/sensors_input_extension_channel_sequencer.png)